 - Safe, reliably effective treatment for CBS is yet to be found.

 - Modern neuroscience cannot yet explain how or why Bonnet images occur.

 - It remains baffling how the CBS images often possess stunning detail combined with curiously odd aspects.

 - Knowledge of CBS within the general community is virtually non-existent.

-- Knowledge of CBS within the medical and health care sectors is seemingly low.
+- Awareness of CBS within the medical and health care sectors is seemingly low.

-- Yet what is known about CBS continues to poorly filter down to clinical settings and to the wider community.
+- What is known about CBS continues to poorly filter down to clinical settings and to the wider community.